Tenancy fraud amnesty

 We ran a second amnesty for tenancy fraud between 3 April and 31 May.

 It’s illegal to sublet council or housing association accommodation or keep your social housing tenancy when you are living elsewhere.

-During the amnesty, hand your keys back to us and no action will be taken against you for tenancy fraud.
+During the amnesty, you could hand your keys back to us without action being taken against you for tenancy fraud.

-You can hand them in at Bartholomew House, Portslade Town Hall, the Whitehawk Community Hub or the Lavender Street office.
+You could hand them in at Bartholomew House, Portslade Town Hall, the Whitehawk Community Hub or the Lavender Street office.

 We have very high demand for housing and high numbers of residents in temporary and emergency accommodation in the city.
 Getting back as many properties as possible as quickly as possible helps us make sure our housing goes to those most in need.
 Having properties returned also helps the council reduce its costs.

 If you suspect someone isn’t living in their council house or is subletting it, report it to us in confidence by calling 01273 291847 or emailing email@example.com.